westerndigitalcorporation/zonedstorage.io/docs/applications/zonar.md

   Max active zones: 0
 ```

-The example above uses a zloop device to demonstrate Zonar
+The example above uses a zloop device to demonstrate Zonar.

 ## The Graphical Interface